 (i) allow a student to copy, reproduce, or photograph an assessment item or component; or

-(j) knowingly do anything that would affect the security, validity, or reliability of standardized assessment scores of any individual student, class, or school.
+(j) knowingly do anything that would affect the security, validity, or reliability of statewide assessment scores of any individual student, class, or school.

 (2) A school employee shall promptly report an assessment violation or irregularity to a building administrator, an LEA superintendent or director, or the Superintendent.

 (3) An educator who violates this rule or an assessment protocol is subject to Utah Professional Practices Advisory Commission or Board disciplinary action consistent with R277-515.

 (4) All assessment material, questions, and student responses for required assessments is designated protected, consistent with Section 63G-2-305, until released by the Superintendent.

 (5)(a) Each LEA shall ensure that all assessment content is secured so that only authorized personnel have access and that assessment materials are returned to Superintendent following testing, as required by the Superintendent.